 Our procedure will:

-The complaints policy is based on a three stage process:
+The complaints policy is based on a two stage process:

-This is a system for handling complaints quickly at the point of service delivery, for example talking to a member of staff who will try to resolve the complaint there and then.
-If this is not possible we will send the person making the complaint an acknowledgement within two working days and a full reply within 15 working days.
+This is a means of handling complaints quickly at the point of service delivery, for example talking to a member of staff who will try to resolve the complaint there and then.
+If this is not possible we will send the person making the complaint an acknowledgement within two working days stating a full reply will be sent within 15 working days.

-If the person making the complaint is not satisfied with the response received at stage 1, the complaint can be escalated for the Team Leader or Head of Service to review the outcome of a stage 1 complaint.
+If the person making the complaint is not satisfied with the outcome of their initial complaint, the complaint can be escalated for the Team Leader or Head of Service to review the complaint.

 Sometimes it is not possible to deal with an initial complaint within 15 working days or the person making the complaint may express their dissatisfaction in writing about the initial response.
 The service manager or the person responsible for dealing with complaints in the service area will take on responsibility for the complaint.
 They will investigate and reply to the person making the complaint in full within 15 working days.

-At stage 2 we will acknowledge the complaint within two working days with a letter stating:
+At Stage 1 we will acknowledge the complaint within two working days with a letter stating:

 This stage is set in motion if:

-The director will receive and acknowledge the complaint.
+The Head of Service will receive and acknowledge the complaint.
 We will require the relevant service area to supply information so a response can be issued within 15 working days.
 It may be necessary to carry out an investigation, site visit, review files and records, interview members of staff and the person making the complaint and other actions.

-We may at any stage of the complaints policy, review a complaint and give a decision, without a formal investigation, where a Director considers it to be deliberately repetitious or vexatious.
+We may at any stage of the complaints process, review a complaint and give a decision, without a formal investigation, where a Head of Service considers it to be deliberately repetitious or vexatious.

 Vexatious means being without proper foundation or justification and intended to cause offence.